 Filing a Lemon Law claim does not cost you anything.
 At Wirtz Law APC, we work for you without any out of pocket costs to you and on a contingency fee basis.
 There is no cost to you.
 The automakers pay your attorney’s fees, costs, and expenses when you win.

 How do Lemon Law Lawyers get paid?

 The automakers pay your attorney’s fees, costs, and expenses when you win.
 Wirtz Law APC gets paid by the automakers when we are successful.
 If there is no recovery, there is no cost to you.

 Does my car or truck qualify for Lemon Law?
 Is my vehicle a Lemon?

 A car or truck qualifies as a Lemon if:

-- It is a new or used vehicle purchased or leased from a California dealer
+- It is a new vehicle purchased or leased from a California dealer

 - The authorized repair facility (dealer) cannot repair your vehicle after a reasonable number of attempts under the warranty — it doesn’t have to be the same part